joshualeejunyi/tp/docs/team/pqienso.md

 #### New feature: Weekly Program Management
   - Added the `program` functionality.
-    - Created the class `WeeklyProgramManager` that handles all commands starting with `program`.
-These commands allow the user to assign specific workouts to specific days of the week, and view their workouts for the day or week.
+    - Created the class `WeeklyProgramManager` that handles all commands starting with `program`, allowing users to create and customise their weekly workout plan.
   - Commands implemented:
     - List: `program /list`
     - Assign workout: `program /assign <WORKOUT_NAME> /to <DAY>`